ruViolence/OpenTerrainGenerator/README.md

 Dev builds for 1.17.1 are available [here](https://github.com/PG85/OpenTerrainGenerator/actions?query=branch%3A1.17.1).

-Dev builds for Forge 1.18 are available [here](https://github.com/PG85/OpenTerrainGenerator/actions?query=branch%3A1.18.1).
+Dev builds for 1.18.1 are available [here](https://github.com/PG85/OpenTerrainGenerator/actions?query=branch%3A1.18.1).

 You will **NOT** get official support for dev builds, and they may break.
 Please use the mod jars available to you on CurseForge and the [OTG Discord](https://discord.gg/vTqe4zr5Hc).